 Education benefits are one of the military’s most popular and valuable benefits.
-Using Tuition Assistance or the GI Bill to obtain a degree can not only improve your military career prospects, but it can improve your lifetime earning potential.
+Using Tuition Assistance or the GI Bill to obtain a degree can not only improve your military career prospects, but it can also improve your lifetime earning potential.
 College education benefits are one of the top reasons people join the military.

 The GI Bill is the most popular and well-known military education benefit.
 But it is mostly associated with taking college courses after leaving the military.
-Military members also have the option of using Tuition Assistance (TA) benefits while serving on active duty to take college courses.
+Military members can also use Tuition Assistance (TA) benefits to take college courses while serving on active duty.

 Using TA can be a great way to get a head start on your education.
 It’s also what I used to complete my degree while serving on active duty in the Air Force.

 Each branch of the military offers Tuition Assistance benefits.
 The DoD authorizes each branch to provide education benefits of up to $250 per semester hour.
 However, each military branch can authorize different amounts.

-Today, we will cover the Coast Guard Tuition Assistance Program, including eligibility, benefits amounts, and other information you need to know.
+Today, we will cover the Coast Guard Tuition Assistance Program, including eligibility, benefits amounts, and other necessary information.

 Coast Guard Tuition Assistance Rates